-We were in a meeting with a client last week, and he told us that their 30-year-old company’s sales were up 38% so far this year.
-As we talked about the incredible trajectory they were on, he pointed out two things that have contributed to the rise in trust — and as a result, sales — for the brand:
+We were in a meeting with a client and he told us that their 30-year-old company's sales were up 38% so far that year.
+As we talked about the incredible trajectory they were on, he pointed out two things that have contributed to the rise in trust - and as a result, sales - for the brand:

 "First we will be the best, then we will be first."

-Market analyst Ali Dibadj was on CNBC this week, commenting on the direction P&G was going and whether or not the company should break up its brands.
-Charmin, Luvs, Downy, Bounty and Cascade are just a few of P&G's many brands, and the breakup would be an effort to maximize shareholder value.
-Many are skeptical that the breakup would add value, but Dibadj contends…
+Market analyst, Ali Dibadj, was on CNBC, commenting on the direction P&G was going and whether or not the company should break up its brands.
+Charmin, Luvs, Downy, Bounty, and Cascade are just a few of P&G's many brands, and the breakup would be an effort to maximize shareholder value.
+Many are skeptical that the breakup would add value, but Dibadj contended that:

 "Consumers just aren't loyal to brands as much anymore.
 Purex works just as well as Tide and it's half the price!"